-4.2 Future Integration Issues
+Future Integration Issues

 Some possible integration issues that we have not faced yet are implementing fluid equilibrium and generic shape modules.
 Integrating these modules into the program will require further development than debugging existing code because we would have to build them from scratch.
 Plus, they will be structurally different from implementing other shape modules.
-With the current shape modules, we know the equations for rendering the shape and we know that their shapes won't change over time; however, with fluid bodies, the shape of the model can change during the time of the simulation and, with generic shapes, we don't know the equation of the shape until a user inputs it.
+With the current shape modules, we know the equations for rendering the shape and we know that their shapes won't change over time; however, with fluid bodies, the shape of the model can change during the time of the simulation and, with generic shapes, we don't know the equation of the shape until a user inputs it when running the program.

-5 Conclusion
+5. Conclusion

 Lowell Observatory and astronomers' knowledge of the universe can only be as good as the tools they have to measure it.
-Our clients this year have tasked us with taking on a project two years in the works, to offer a solution for modeling asteroids in our solar system.
-With this project come many new technologies for us, and with those come many challenges.
-The main integrations we had to worry about were our GUI and GPU implementations, since they will involve technologies that have not already been integrated within the codebase.
+Our clients have tasked us with a project that two other teams in the past have worked on.
+Our mission is to offer a solution for modeling binary asteroid systems by adding modules to this existing project so that our clients can know more about the asteroids' characteristics.
+With this project come many new technologies for us, and with those come with many challenges.

-Our major goals are to implement the rendering of triaxial ellipsoids, as well as fluid equilibrium shapes for these binary asteroid systems.
-Should we be successful with this, our next goal will be to see how we can build the program up to accept more complex shapes, which will only be feasible through a GPU implementation of these modules.
-Through thorough research on the part of our team, we believe we have found and addressed the issues that may arise during the course of this project.
-Below, we have laid out our challenges, the solutions we have chosen for each challenge, the confidence we have in each of the solutions we have chosen, and backup solutions in case our chosen solutions do not turn out to be feasible in reality.
+Our major goals are to implement modules for rendering triaxial ellipsoids.
+Alongside this implementation, we also plan on implementing a GUI so that our clients can utilize the program more easily.
+If we accomplish these initial tasks, our next goal will be to see how we can build on our program to accept more complex shapes such as bodies in equilibrium and implementing rendering in the GPU so that the programs can run faster with quicker calculations.

+In the table below, we have laid out our challenges, the solutions we have chosen for each challenge, the confidence we have in each of the solutions we have chosen, and backup solutions in case our chosen solutions do not turn out to be feasible in reality.

-Technological Feasibility Summary Challenge Chosen Solution Confidence (1-10) Backup Solution Triaxial Ellipsoid Debug Current Implementation 7 Start from Scratch Implementing More Complex Shapes Only Fluid Equilibrium 8 Fluid Equilibrium and Generic Shapes GPU Implementation CUDA 5 OpenCL GUI Implementation wxWidgets 8 Dear ImGui
+Technological Feasibility Summary Challenge Chosen Solution Confidence (1-10) Backup Solution Triaxial Ellipsoid Implementation Debug Current Implementation 7 Start from Scratch Implementing More Complex Shapes Only Fluid Equilibrium 8 Fluid Equilibrium and Generic Shapes GPU Implementation CUDA 5 OpenCL GUI Implementation wxWidgets 8 Dear ImGui